Feel Like Dance

-"Feel Like Dance" (フィール・ライク・ダンス, Fīru Raiku Dansu) is the debut single by Japanese band Globe.
+"Feel Like Dance" is the debut single by Japanese band Globe.
 Written by Tetsuya Komuro, the single was released on August 9, 1995, by Avex Globe.

 Background and release

-"Feel Like Dance" was used as the theme song of the Fuji TV drama series Hitori ni Shinai de (ひとりにしないで).
+"Feel Like Dance" was used as the theme song of the Fuji TV drama series Hitori ni Shinai de.

 The single peaked at No. 3 on Oricon's weekly chart.
 It sold over 952,000 copies and was certified Double Platinum by the RIAJ.